Introduction

 Is engineered wood siding environmentally friendly?

-Yes, if it is sourced from sustainable forests and manufactured with eco-friendly processes, making it a more sustainable choice compared to traditional wood siding.
+When sourced from sustainable forests and made with eco-friendly processes, it offers a more sustainable choice compared to traditional wood siding.